ramonfigueiredo/machine_learning_in_python/README.md

 * Creating the Confusion Matrix
 * Calculating metrics using the confusion matrix

+#### Training the ANN with Stochastic Gradient Descent

+**Step 1.** Randomly initialise the weights to small numbers close to 0 (but not 0).

+**Step 2.** Input the first observation of your dataset in the input layer, each feature in one input node.

+**Step 3.** Forward-Propagation: from left to right, the neurons are activated in a way that the impact of each neuron's activation is limited by the weights.
+Propagate the activations until getting the predicted results y.

+**Step 4.** Compare the predicted results to the actual result.
+Measure the generated error.

+**Step 5.** Back-Propagation: fron right to left, the error is back-propagated.
+Update the weights according to how much they are responsible for the error.
+The learning rate decides by how much we update the weights.

+**Step 6.** Repeat Steps 1 to 5 and update the weights after each observation (Reinforcement Learning).
+Or: Repeat Steps 1 to 5 but update the weights only after a batch of observation (Batch Learning).

+**Step 7.** When the whole training set passed through the ANN, that makes an epoch.
+Redo more epochs.

 See [Metrics using the Confusion Matrix](#metrics-using-the-confusion-matrix)

 ### Algorithm output using Keras and TensorFlow (CPU)